TetraMesa

 • They often authenticate without asking for secondary proof.

 So the problem isn’t that phones aren’t strong credentials, which may be true.
 It’s that phones become the root of trust, without explicit design for loss, coercion, or graceful recovery.
 Identity custodians might mediate access to multiple systems and be used between them.
-Compromise could mean cascading failure.
-If you work anywhere near tech, your LinkedIn feed is likely full of all manner of giddy rapture about the coming of agentic AI and how it might use crypto for payments and so on.
+If you work anywhere near tech, your LinkedIn feed is likely full of giddy rapture about the coming of agentic AI and how it might use crypto for payments.
 The issue is that if something early in the stream is compromised you might have cascading consequences.

 Is This Shift a Problem?